pedrogobira/dotfiles/README.md

 # dev-setup

+Debian/Ubuntu was used as base system for this set up

 1. Run the install script for the needed packages
 2. Clone the asdf repository and set it up